jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 <!-- Here are the segmentations for cups with labels.
 They results are the same, except now blah blah blah. -->

-Here are the segemtations for the same stack-blocks demo again.
+Here are the segmentations for the same stack-blocks demo again.
 Now, the cam 0 "Franka robot arm" segmentation is correct, even in the first frame.

 {{< youtube TDYzbGJ2REg >}}